Leonardo (2011 TV series): Series 1

-Leonardo and his friends work together to recover Leonardo's notebook which has been stolen from the dangerous Luminari - a secret society who lurk in the catacombs of Florence.

-With Leonardo's intelligence and penchant for brilliant inventions, Lorenzo's wealth and status, Lisa's street smarts and Mac's cunning and network of spies and child pickpockets, it's up to the gang to stop Piero and save Florence.
-Only, the friends don't know the head of the secret society they are trying to thwart is Lorenzo's father.
-And when Lorenzo discovers the truth about his father what side will he choose?
+Leonardo and his friends work to recover his notebook, which was taken by the Luminari, a secret society operating in the catacombs of Florence.
+Utilizing Leonardo's inventions, Lorenzo's resources, Lisa's local knowledge, and Mac's network of spies, the group attempts to stop Piero and save the city.
+However, the friends are unaware that the head of the secret society is Lorenzo's father, forcing Lorenzo to choose a side upon discovering the truth.

 Series 2

 After siding with his father and trying to take down the Duke during the series one finale, Lorenzo has lost his friends.
 Leonardo, Lisa and Mac refuse to forgive his betrayal and Lorenzo refuses to apologise.
 But when Leonardo and Lisa's mentor and surrogate father-figure Verrocchio is framed for murder Lorenzo tries everything in his power to help, pleading with his father Piero (now played by James Clyde) and even arranging an escape attempt.
 They manage to free Verrocchio but Lorenzo is forced into an arranged marriage and then kidnapped and it's up to his friends to save him.
 The friends are convinced Piero is the one behind Verrocchio's framing and Lorenzo's kidnapping but when the Duke is murdered by a Milanese assassin the friends have no choice but to team up with Piero to help protect Florence and avenge the Duke's death.
 Only, Lorenzo discovers it wasn't Milan who killed the Duke it was his own father.
 Once again he is faced with an impossible choice, his friends or his father?
 Whatever he decides he has to decide quick as Piero with the help of Leonardo has created deadly weapons like armoured tanks to wage war against Milan.